rnmapbox/maps/example/README.md

 yarn start
 ```

-*Note*: if modules were added to base lib you might need to run `npm start --reset-cache` because we're using `babel` to [rewrite imports](https://github.com/react-native-mapbox-gl/maps/pull/778)
+*Note*: if modules were added to base lib you might need to run `yarn start --reset-cache` because we're using `babel` to [rewrite imports](https://github.com/react-native-mapbox-gl/maps/pull/778)

 <br>